Hospitality & Tourism Management Diploma Program

 This Hospitality and Tourism Management Diploma program consists of 16 courses offered in 48 weeks of academic studies and delivered in a total duration of 960 hours (20 hours per week).
 In this program, students will learn the concepts and techniques related to tourism, hotel, and restaurant operations.

-The Hospitality and Tourism Management Online Courses in this program will also focus on the management, development, and marketing of tourism and hospitality; this includes food preparation and service, financial analysis, accounting, front and back-office operations, and the interrelation between hospitality and tourism.
-This program has been reviewed and approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.
+The Hospitality and Tourism Management Online Courses in this program will also focus on the management, development, and marketing of tourism and hospitality; this includes food preparation and service, financial analysis, accounting, front- and back-office operations, and the interrelation between hospitality and tourism.

 Program Objectives